 Often called Wes, Wesley Johnson has joined the group as an editor in 2014 but was later given the spot to play as a host in the video New Smosh Games Members.
 He also runs his own Youtube channel.

 Noah Grossman, one of the youngest members in the crew works as an actor and a cast member.
 He was added to the crew on March 13, 2015, and till date, he has remained with the team.
 Other members of the group who joined later and are still present include Keith Leak, Olivia Sui, Courtney Miller, Shayne Topp, Ericka Bozeman, and Damien Haas.

 Meanwhile, Anthony Padilla who co-founded the group left sometime in 2017, then bit by bit, a few others like David Moss, Mathew Sohinki and Amra Ricketts also left.

-Why Did Anthony Leave?
+Why Did Anthony Padilla Leave?

 Anthony Padilla can be described as the founder of Smosh, it certainly was his original idea and he registered and produced the group’s first set of content.
-However, after the brand (Smosh) was acquired by Defy Media, their creative process took a more corporate shape.
-While it did not affect the group’s popularity, it affected Anthony Padilla’ passion and excitement about the creative process and he ultimately left to rekindle his love in a more independent venture.
+However, after the brand (Smosh) was acquired by Defy Media, its creative process took a more corporate shape.
+While it did not affect the group’s popularity, it affected Anthony Padilla’s passion and excitement about the creative process and he ultimately left to rekindle his love in a more independent venture.
 He currently has over 2.7 million subscribers on his channel, AnthonyPadilla.

 Smosh has enjoyed some of the biggest success a YouTuber could hope for.
-The group enjoys millions of views on its videos, has multiple successful albums and partners with different brands for advertisement outside of YouTube’s ad revenue.
+The group enjoys millions of views on its videos, has multiple successful albums, and partners with different brands for advertisement outside of YouTube’s ad revenue.
 A combination of all of this has made Smosh’s estimated net worth to be $12 million.